 This can also include any work done internally to the building.
 Depending on the project additional planning permission may also be required.

-Remember, unauthorised work to a listed building is a criminal offence.
+Unauthorised work to a listed building is a criminal offence.

 Buildings are listed at different grades.
 These are either Grade I, Grade II* or Grade II, with Grade II being the most common of all listings.

-English Heritage set out the criteria behind these listings.

-English Heritage will examine whether the building is suitable for listing against the criteria and then make a recommendation to the Secretary of State.
+English Heritage set out the criteria for these and examine whether the building is suitable for listing against the criteria and then make a recommendation to the Secretary of State.